 Tires could explode during improper service.
-Attempting to mount or dismount a tire could cause injury or (Continued)
+Attempting to mount or dismount a tire could cause injury or death.

-death.
 Only your dealer or authorized tire service center should mount or dismount the tires.

-Mixing tires of different sizes (other than those originally installed on the vehicle), brands, tread patterns, or types may cause loss of vehicle control, resulting in a crash or other vehicle damage.
-Use the correct size, brand, and type of tire on all wheels.
+Mixing tires of different sizes, brands, or types may cause loss of control of the vehicle, resulting in a crash or other vehicle damage.
+Use the correct size, brand, and type of tires on all wheels.

 Using bias-ply tires on the vehicle may cause the wheel rim flanges to develop cracks after many miles of driving.
 A tire and/or wheel could fail suddenly and cause a crash.
 Use only radial-ply tires with the wheels on the vehicle.
-Winter tires with the same speed rating as the original equipment tires may not be available for H, V, W, Y and ZR speed rated tires.
-Never exceed the winter tires' maximum speed capability when using winter tires with a lower speed rating.